 An ongoing, people-led lawsuit is filed to challenge the multi-million luxury development, 5M, demonstrating the neighborhood’s resistance to and resilience against slick corporate marketing and would-be divide-and-conquer tactics.
 If the project is completed, it would have irreversible, damaging effects on immigrant and working class communities in the SOMA.

 Youth Organizing Home & Neighborhood Action (YOHANA) is formed to cultivate the next generation of resident leaders.
-Since its founding, YOHANA members have successfully advocated for Free Muni for Youth and Free City College, among many other neighborhood and citywide gains, establishing themselves as an organizing force to be reckoned with in San Francisco.
+Since its founding, YOHANA members had supported Free Muni for Youth and Free City College, among many other neighborhood and citywide gains, establishing themselves as an organizing force to be reckoned with in San Francisco.

 534-536 NATOMA STREET